-"Angelina County has won almost every year for the past eight years," Cushing's <Rosie Guaddarrama said.
-"I think this year they may be up for an upset.
-We looked kind of stacked."
+"Angelina County has won almost every year for the past eight years," Cushing's

 "It's real different but there is a lot of talent so it is exciting to team up with a lot of different people to do something different," Nacogdoches' Cierra Rodrigues said.